-In that sense the sociological blurring between individuals and markets is supported by a cynical ethics that uses exceptional circumstances as a social response to the crisis, whilst displaying indifference to the harm resulting from increased inequality, impoverishment and social malaise.
-In the face of extreme power legitimised by the exceptional circumstances, this means that the markets, and in particular the financial system, continue to be fed, since their institutions and interests are considered "too big to fail, whilst people are too insignificant to count" (cf. ILO, 2011: 2-3).

-The table transcribed from the work of Schafer and Streeck (2013) in my view it summarises the elements that are part of the process of social un-differentiation in which markets become more important than individuals.
-Rather than ascribing equal status or importance to markets and people, what the experience of austerity offers us is, in effect, the subordination of people to markets, with the state acting as intermediary.
+In that sense the sociological blurring between individuals and markets is supported by an ethics that uses exceptional circumstances as a social response to the crisis, whilst displaying indifference to the harm resulting from increased inequality, impoverishment and social malaise.
+In the face of extreme power legitimised by the exceptional circumstances, this means that the markets, and in particular the financial system, continue to be fed, since their institutions and interests are considered "too big to fail, whilst people are too insignificant to count" (ILO 2011, p.
+2-3).
+This means that ascribing equal status or importance to markets and people, what the experience of austerity offers us is, in effect, the subordination of people to markets, with the state acting as intermediary.
 The austerity society as a model of social reality captures this dynamic characterised by the collective disruption of established institutional and individual standards which yield to the values of resignation, disappointment, guilt, distrust, doubt and fear.